ccgauche/ytermusic/README.md

   3. Go to the Network tab
   4. Find the request to the `music.youtube.com` document / page
   5. Copy the `Cookie` header from the associated response request
-  6. Create a file in your users home directory called `headers.txt`
+  6. Create a file in the same directory as the binary called `headers.txt`
   7. Create an entry like this `Cookie: <cookie>`
   8. Add a valid "User Agent" below the cookie, like `User-Agent: Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/110.0.0.0 Safari/537.36`
 - Then you can start `ytermusic`